 This website is used by institutions to submit AAUP Faculty Compensation Survey data, create peer comparisons, build custom reports, and view national reports.
 Please visit the main AAUP website for general information on the AAUP’s research department and its annual Faculty Compensation Survey.

 The 2022-23 Faculty Compensation Survey opened on December 5, 2022 and will close on February 24, 2023.
 All data on full-time faculty should be reported as of November 1, 2022.

-Compensation data are available by gender and by rank -- Professor, Assistant, Associate, Instructor, Lecturer.
-Extensive information on benefits is also available.
-This study provides data for salary negotiations, collective bargaining, and setting salaries for new positions.
+Full-time faculty compensation data are available by gender and rank (Full Professor, Assistant Professor, Associate Professor, Instructor, and Lecturer).
+Information on fringe benefits is also available, including retirement, health insurance, and dependent tuition benefits.
+This study provides independently validated data for salary negotiations, collective bargaining, and setting salaries for new positions.

-Provide credible answers to trustees, state boards, legislators, and funders to promote transparency, demonstrate efficiency and establish benchmarks.
-The 2014-15 report showed the first consequential improvement (1.4 percent) in inflation-adjusted year-over-year salary for full-time faculty since the Great Recession.
+Provide credible answers to trustees, state boards, legislators, and funders to promote transparency, demonstrate efficiency, and establish benchmarks.
+The 2015-16 report was the first to include data on part-time faculty.